 Doctors in public hospitals are seeming more like an urban legend as the strain on the NHS becomes unbearable in recent times.
 In public hospitals, they are assigned a lot of different tasks, meetings and emergency duties.

-Private hospitals have the fluidity and time to focus purely on their patients and not other tasks & duties, as they are only there to look after their patients.
+Private hospitals, in contrast, have the fluidity and time to focus purely on their patients and not other tasks and duties.
+Meaning, your visits to the hospital will be done in a timely manner and efficiently.

 A lot of private health insurance companies often have special offers and deals for other products and services, such as gym memberships and health tech (e.g. FitBit).
 They do this as a sort of reward for health insurance payers staying healthy and on top of health targets, which in turn benefits you in a number of ways.

-The way in which public health systems are structured and funded vary from different regions and countries, however a lot of countries offer tax incentives for people to take our private healthcare.
+The way in which public health systems are structured and funded vary from different regions and countries, however, a lot of countries offer tax incentives for people to take out private healthcare.

 For example, in Australia, people who hold an appropriate level of private hospital cover can receive an exemption from having to pay a public health levy, also known as Medicare Levy Surcharge.

-Many people choose to take out private health insurance because it puts less strain on the NHS, for example.
-With many governments under increasing pressure to cater for populations, especially during the Coronavirus pandemic, many systems are struggling to keep up with demand.
+If you’re in the financial position to take out private healthcare, then doing so will certainly help put less strain on public health systems, like the NHS.
+With many governments under increasing pressure to cater for populations, especially following the COVID-19 pandemic, many systems are struggling to keep up with demand.

-By reducing the strain on the public health system, it frees up funds to upgrade hospitals and benefit the wider community or those who are ‘more deserving’.
+By reducing the strain on the public health system, it frees up funds to upgrade hospitals and benefit the wider community.